aMarcireau/origami/README.md

 2. Clone the repository by running from a terminal `git clone https://github.com/aMarcireau/origami.git`.
 3. Go to the created *origami* folder and run `npm install`.

 For development, run from the *origami* folder the command `npm run-script watch`.
-It will trigger a development build whenever something from the *souce* directory changes.
+A development build is triggered every time a file in the *souce* directory is modified.

 In order to create a new release, run:
-1. `npm run-script build` to generate production builds for each supported platform.
+1. `npm run-script build` to generate a production build for each supported platform.
 2. `npm run-script release` to create a new Github release (requires administration rights on this repository).

 To build Windows apps with macOS Catalina, one must patch Wine (see https://github.com/electron/node-rcedit/issues/51#issuecomment-546234084).